linuxium/UbuntuLiveUSB/README.md

 ./exit-development-chroot.sh <chroot environment>
 ```

-The second script '**ubuntuliveusb.sh**' creates a bootable USB that can be used as a multiboot LiveUSB to boot the custom Ubuntu ISO and/or alternative Ubuntu ISOs selected via a multiboot menu.
+The second script '**ubuntuliveusb.sh**' creates a bootable USB that can be used as a multiboot LiveUSB to boot the custom Ubuntu ISO and/or alternative Ubuntu ISOs by specific kernels selected via a multiboot menu.
 It is run by entering:

 ```
 ./ubuntuliveusb.sh /dev/<usb device>